 Pro Tip for Aggressive Carvers: If you’re looking for a stiffer board that you can charge faster and more aggressively with, check out the stiffer version of this board.
 It’s called the Jones Mountain Twin Pro.

-The Jones Mountain Twin remains the gold standard for the “do-it-all” rider who wants stability without sacrificing the board’s freestyle capabilities.
-However, imo, the artistic direction this year is unique and may not be for everyone, so here are a few alternatives from Jones that are similar and also rip.
+The Jones Mountain Twin is a popular board for anyone looking for a resort board that can truly “do-it-all.”
+This is for the rider who wants stability without sacrificing the board’s ability to land tricks.
+With that being said, the graphic this year is not my favorite.
+If you agree, here are a few alternatives from Jones that are similar and also rip.

 Never Summer Proto Type T3 2026